The Bankrate promise

 6. Practice mindfulness when you’re feeling stressed

 It’s a stressful time of year and sometimes taking the time to pause and recognize just that can be helpful in and of itself.

-According to the N26 study, if you’re having to adjust your day-to-day to ease financial stress, you might have a tough time coping with change.
-This is normal.
-However, be sure to give yourself some grace and take the time to understand your feelings so that you can deal with them, breathe, reset and reframe the situation.
+If you’re worried about inflation and other financial pressures, be sure to give yourself some grace and take the time to understand your feelings so that you can deal with them, breathe, reset and reframe the situation.

 “If you find yourself feeling overwhelmed, take a step back and practice mindfulness by bringing your attention to the present moment,” says Jolie Weingeroff, a clinical psychologist who sees clients in New York and Rhode Island.

 - Box breathing: Trace the outline of a rectangle — like a window — and inhale along one edge, exhale along the next, and repeat.

 - See three things, hear three things, feel three things: Cycle through and identify things in your environment that you see, hear, and can feel.

 When feeling stressed out, it’s easy to forget about treating yourself — especially when the stress is financially- and holiday-related.
 But treating yourself doesn’t have to mean buying yourself a material item; it can also mean taking a walk or letting yourself take a break.

 Take a step back from the chaos and do something that brings you joy.
 Maybe it’s coloring or taking a long, hot shower.
 Whatever it may be, don’t forget that you can and should treat yourself.

 After all, the holidays are also meant to be a time for relaxing and recouping.